cecarlsen/dk.cec.plot/README.md

 # Plot

 An immediate mode (IM) procedural 2D drawing package for Unity.
-It's usefull for smaller data visualisations, visual code sketches, and for learning how to code.
+Usefull for smaller data visualisations, visual code sketches, and for learning how to code.

 Tested with Unity 2023.3 and supporting BiRP, URP, and HDRP.